suizokukan/katal/README.md

                                               overwriting ancient tags.
     o  action__target_kill()                : delete a filename from the target directory and from the database
-    o  add_keywords_in_targetstr()          : replace some keywords by the value given as parameters in order to make strings used to create the target files o  check_args()                         : check the arguments of the command line.
+    o  action__whatabout()                  : is a file already in the target directory ? o  add_keywords_in_targetstr()          : replace some keywords by the value given as parameters in order to make strings used to create the target files o  check_args()                         : check the arguments of the command line.